15 Unhealthiest Sauces in the Grocery Store

 Taco Bell's Bold & Creamy Chipotle Sauce hits you from nearly all sides; it's high in calories, fat, and sodium while being devoid of fiber and low in protein.

 Ken's Steakhouse Ranch Dressing is a loser on nearly every front.
-The only redeeming quality, if you can call it that, is that it has a gram of protein and a relatively low amount of sugar.
-But it has 20 grams of fat!
+The only redeeming quality, if you can call it that, is its relatively low amount of sugar.
+But it has 15 grams of fat!

 It's no accident that when you head to Hidden Valley's website, the nutrition facts are printed in a font so tiny that they're nearly impossible to read.
-Their Sriracha Ranch is hiding a ton of calories, fat (the same amount as three Oreos!), and 320 milligrams of sodium.
+Their Sriracha Ranch is hiding a ton of calories, fat (more than 5 Oreos worth!), and 320 milligrams of sodium.

 It's not fatty or caloric or even sugary, but the sodium count is totally insane.
 If you have just two tablespoons of this stuff—a pretty conservative amount for your sushi—you'll have consumed your entire day's worth of sodium.

-With more sugar in two tablespoons of this stuff (16 grams) than in three Oreos (14 grams), Sweet Baby Ray's is way too sweet.
-Loaded with sugar, high-fructose corn syrup, and then even more corn syrup, they found a few too many ways to pack it in.
+With more sugar in two tablespoons of this stuff than in three Oreos, Sweet Baby Ray's is way too sweet.
+Loaded with sugar, molasses, fruit juice, high-fructose corn syrup, and then even more corn syrup, they found a few too many ways to pack it in.
 Yuck!

-Just one teeny tiny teaspoon of this hot sauce has 50 milligrams more sodium than three Oreos.
-And no, it's not packed with sugar and fat like cookies are, but if you're the type to shake hot sauce all over your eggs, burritos, and so on, you're sadly increasing your risk of a higher blood pressure and heart disease because of all that salt.
+Just one teeny tiny teaspoon of this hot sauce has 65 milligrams more sodium than three Oreos.
+And no, it's not packed with sugar and fat like cookies are, but if you're the type to shake hot sauce all over your eggs, you're sadly increasing your risk of high blood pressure and heart disease because of all that salt.

 It might not surprise you that this dressing has more fat than a cookie; after all, it is a creamy option.
 But the worst thing about Kraft's Thousand Island Dressing is that the ingredient most used in the product is soybean oil.
 As mentioned, most soybeans are genetically engineered, and soybean oil is pure fat (not the good kind!).
-Soybean oil is primarily omega-6 fat.
-While we do need some omega-6 fat, the healthy fats you hear about in things like wild salmon, olive oil, and avocado—and the kind that most Americans are deficient in—is omega-3 fat.
+Soybean oil is primarily omega-6 fat, and too much of it can cause inflammation.
+While we do need some omega-6 fat, the anti-inflammatory fats you hear about in things like wild salmon, olive oil, and avocado—and the kind that most Americans need more of—is omega-3 fat.
 To better understand your healthy fat choices, check out these 20 Healthy Fats to Make You Thin!